-LONDON May 1 British engineer Weir Group is pursuing a range of acquisition opportunities across all its divisions, after a $5 billion bid for Finnish rival Metso was rejected last month, the company's chief executive said on Thursday.
+LONDON, May 1 (Reuters) - British engineer Weir Group is pursuing a range of acquisition opportunities across all its divisions, after a $5 billion bid for Finnish rival Metso was rejected last month, the company’s chief executive said on Thursday.

 There has been a flurry of deal-making in the past few weeks, including in the industrials sector where GE and Siemens are involved in a politically sensitive bid for French engineering company Alstom.

 “There are some interesting opportunities out there and in the main I’d have to say that price expectations of sellers are tending to be pretty sensible,” said Keith Cochrane, CEO of Weir - maker of pumps and valves for the mining, oil and gas industries.